-Our general rule of thumb is to budget $1000 for a Desktop and $1500 for a Laptop.
-With those values in mind, the items below will become an after-thought.
+Our general rule of thumb for your business is to budget $1250-1500 for a Desktop and $1750-2000 for a Laptop.
+With those values in mind, the items below will become an afterthought.

 Operating System: If you plan on running Windows in a corporate environment where you have a server, you’ll want to make sure you have the “Pro” version of the operating system installed on your computer.
 Cheaper computers will generally come with the “Standard” or “Home” versions.
-You’ll also want to make sure your critical applications are compatible with the version of Windows you’re planning on running (Windows 7, 8, or 10).
-If you’re having trouble getting Windows 7 computers (which some apps still work best with), let us know as we can still get them.
+You’ll also want to make sure your critical applications are compatible with the version of Windows you’re planning on running.

 Form-Factor: Are you looking for a laptop or a desktop?
 And did you know desktops come in different shapes?
 Here are a few things to think about:

 - UltraBooks, which are very light, thin, and portable, but may not be as expandable or as fast as other options.
 The thinner and more lightweight is generally more expensive.

 - Standard Notebooks: Usually the best option for most people as these are getting lighter every day yet still have the expandability and performance options.

 - Desktop Replacement: This is a rarely-used style of laptop in a business environment.
 They have the most options, can sometimes support multiple hard drives and multiple graphics cards and even monitors as large as 18-inches or larger, but these systems are hot and heavy and suck up batteries.
 They’re meant to be tethered to a desk.